exoplatform/exo-documentation/docs/UserReward.rst

 How to create your wallet
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first thing to do is to create your wallet by setting a password.
-The password must contain at least 8 caracters.
+The password must contain at least 8 characters.

 |image3|